railsuser2014/openobject-doc-book-en/3/3_9/chart_of_accounts.rst

 So your general chart of accounts can be the one imposed by the statutes of your country, and your CEO can then have other virtual charts as necessary, based on the accounts in the general chart.
 For example, you can create a view per department, a cash-flow and liquidity view, or consolidated accounts for different companies.

 The most interesting thing about virtual charts of accounts is that they can be used in the same way as the default chart of accounts for the whole organization.
-For example, you can establish budgets from your consolidated accounts or from the accounts from one of your companies.
+For example, you can establish budgets from your consolidated accounts or the accounts from one of your companies.

 .. tip:: Virtual Accounts